-- Go to the Control Panel. - 2.
-Click Sound (Hardware and Sound) and click Playback (tab) - 3.
-Depending on your display, the playback device may be selected, however in some cases you may need to select the audio device and click Set Default (button). - 4.
+- 1. Go to the Control Panel. - 2.
+Click Sound (Hardware and Sound) and click/ Playback (tab) - 3.
+Depending on your display, the playback device may be selected, however in some cases you may need to select the audio device and click/tap Set Default (button). - 4.
 Double-click the device to access the control panel tabs illustrated overleaf.

-Figure C - 19

-Sound - HDMI

-Device (set Default)
+Sound - HDMI Device (set Default)

 - 5. Adjust the HDMI settings from the control panel tabs. - 6.
-Click OK to close the Sound ontrol panel.
+Click/tap OK to close the Sound or control panel.